mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 Here are the guidelines in the article:

-1. When modeling sequential logic, use non-blocking assignments.
+1. When modeling sequential logic, use nonblocking assignments.
-2. When modeling latches, use non-blocking assignments.
+2. When modeling latches, use nonblocking assignments.
 3. When modeling combinational logic with an always block, use blocking assignments.
-4. When modeling both sequential and “combinational” logic within the same always block, use non-blocking assignments.
+4. When modeling both sequential and “combinational” logic within the same always block, use nonblocking assignments.
-5. Do not mix blocking and non-blocking assignments in the same always block.
+5. Do not mix blocking and nonblocking assignments in the same always block.
 6. Do not make assignments to the same variable from more than one always block.
-7. Use $strobe to display values that have been assigned using non-blocking assignments.
+7. Use $strobe to display values that have been assigned using nonblocking assignments.
 8. Do not make assignments using #0 delays.